duckietown/duckietown.mit.edu/06_staff.md

 singing, and dancing, particulary when not wearing any pants.
-She has a strong affinity for duckies and creates dramatic re-enactments with them during imaginary play during the day at bathtime.
+She has a strong affinity for duckies and creates dramatic re-enactments with them during imaginary play during the day and at bathtime.
 Ingrid's talents include falling off her chair at the dinner table, being "a little bit cute and a little bit naughty", and riding her scooter.</span></p></td></tr>